anrichtait/alx-low_level_programming/README.md

+# Synopsis:
+This repo contains all my code that falls under the low level programming category of ALX and is not intended for production use.

-# alx-low_level_programming
+# The directory structure:
-The main repository for all the ALX low level programming tasks.
-(Mostly C)
+## 0x08-recursion
+This project focused on the process of functions calling themselves -> Recursion.
+- The process of a function calling itself is called recursion.
+- The aforementioned function is then called a recursive function.